cmu-delphi/covidcast-indicators/cdc_covidnet/README.md

 pip install .
 ```

 All of the user-changable parameters are stored in `params.json`.

+The module has to request for each participating state's hospitalization data
+from the COVID-NET API individually.
+When `parallel` is set to `true` in
+`params.json`, the module makes these requests in parallel (up to 10 at once)
+instead of sequentially.
+This should make downloading all hospitalization data
+faster, especially for larger number of participating states.

 To execute
 the module and produce the output datasets (by default, in `receiving`), run
 the following: